Table of Contents

 As with anything, the correct method comes down to preference and availability.
 Steam extraction is perfectly fine for the home grower, trying to explore their terpene profiles.
 It’s an excellent way to review cultivars and see what’s going on under the leaf.
 However, commercial operations are better off with something more consistently substantial, whether that be through using a hydrocarbon or another experimental method.

-Still, some states even allow the use of botanical terpenes, and so there’s little that holds true across the board.
+Still, some states even allow the use of botanical terpene extractions and so there’s little that holds true across the board.
 When considering how best to extract terpenes, consider your ability to invest, the overall size of your operation, and what you believe best preserves the experience of consuming cannabis.